grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Wow, this isn't a lot of code for such a big Statement that we wrote.

-**Johnny:** Yeah, the real complexity is not even in the lines of code, but the amount of dependencies that we had to drag inside.
+**Johnny:** Yeah, the real complexity is not even in the lines of code, but the number of dependencies that we had to drag inside.
 Note that we have two factories in here.
 Each factory is a dependency and it creates another dependency.
 This is better visible in the Statement than in the production method and this is why I find it a good idea to pay close attention to how a Statement is growing and using it as a feedback mechanism for the quality of my design.
 For this particular class, the design issue we observe in the Statement can't be helped a lot since, as I mentioned, this is the boundary where we need to wrap things in abstractions.

 **Benjamin:** You'll have to explain this bit about design quality a bit more later.